xrip/pico-gameboy/README.md

 * SELECT - Backspace key

 To reboot emulator press HOME key.
-You can change game palle by pressing Backspace+Left or Backspace+Right keys
+You can change game pallete by pressing Backspace+Left or Backspace+Right keys

 # Hardware needed
 To get it working you should have an Murmulator (development) board with VGA output.
 Schematics available here at https://github.com/AlexEkb4ever/MURMULATOR_classical_scheme